mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 32 - Singletons/readme.md

 $christianGod = new God();
 $christianReligion = new MonotheisticReligion($christianGod);
 // Under this context God is unique.
-// You cannot create or change a new one.
+// You can't create or change a new one.
 // This is a scoped global.

 $jupiter = new God();